tj-actions/changed-files/README.md

 If you are reporting a bug, please include:

 *   Your operating system name and version.
-*   Any details about your workflow that might be helpful in troubleshooting.
+*   Any details about your workflow that might be helpful in troubleshooting. (**NOTE**: Ensure that you include full log outputs with debugging enabled)
 *   Detailed steps to reproduce the bug.

 ## Contributors ✨